prevedel-lab/BrimView/README.md

 **BrimView** is an open-source tool that can read, display, explore and (re)analyze these brim files.

-# Try it for yourself !
+# Try it for yourself!

-Test the online version by clicking [here](https://biobrillouin.org/brimview/ ) (hosted by BioBrillouin).
+Test the online version by clicking [here](https://biobrillouin.org/brimview/ ).
 4 different dataset, from different Brillouin acquisition methods, are available on public S3-buckets.
-> _Currently, you need to use a Chromium based browser to be able to run this version_

 ![BrimView screenshot](./screenshot.png)

 Use the sidebar to load some data, and then explore the different timepoints of the acquired volumes.
 Clicking on a pixel displays the underlaying acquired spectra.

+# Learn more about it

+If you want to get more information about this project, you can read [our recent prepint](https://arxiv.org/abs/2509.07566).

 # One codebase, multiple deployments options